 We believe that these moons’ oceans are some of the best candidates for non-terrestrial life, existing or extinct, in our solar system.
 So we are developing technology that can fly to these icy moons, gather information, and send that information back without returning to earth.
 The fluidics for these experiments will be even more complicated and challenging than those of BioSentinel, involving exceedingly complex flow paths and tiny inner channel diameters.
 And, like BioSentinel, they will have to travel into deep space and survive the radiation there.

-The craft is sent off, and years later, when the destination is reached, the science instruments are switched on and begin to look for indications of life.
-We don’t anticipate meeting any little green men, but we might find signs of simple life, like microbes, or indications that life is present, like pieces of cells, viruses, or biochemical markers indicating past or present life.
+Chin: The craft is sent off, and years later, when the destination is reached, the science instruments are switched on and begin to look for indications of life.
+We don’t anticipate meeting any little green men [laughs], but we might find signs of simple life -- like microbes -- or indications that life is present, like pieces of cells, viruses, or biochemical markers indicating past or present life.

 Did you enjoy this interview?

 Then sign up for our email group!
 We send out monthly communications with content like this and more.
 Don't miss out!